Stories of our impact

 Ed and his team joined a WhatsApp group with Claire and Phoebe’s parents, Keith and Julie, to swap information.
 He also engaged with Enabling the Future, a vibrant worldwide community that shares knowledge and templates of 3D-printed hands.

 In April 2017, Ed sent Phoebe a white plastic prototype, along with a set of pens so she could add her own designs.
-The hand worked using kinetic energy from Phoebe’s elbow and featured fishing line for ligaments.
+The arm worked using kinetic energy from Phoebe’s elbow and featured fishing line for ligaments.

 “To see her shake my brother’s hand with her left hand, for the first time in their lives, was priceless,” says Claire.
 “It’s something our family will never forget.”